Students lounging on Bascom Hill

 Prior Coursework

-No prior coursework from other institutions can be counted in the 36 credits required before taking the preliminary examination in Curriculum and Instruction.
+No prior coursework from other institutions can transfer for the 36 credits required before taking the preliminary examination in Curriculum and Instruction.

-No credits from a UW undergraduate or a completed Master's degree can be counted in the 36 credits required before taking the preliminary examination in Curriculum and Instruction.
+No credits from a UW-Madison undergraduate degree or an external completed master's degree can transfer for the 36 credits required before taking the preliminary examination in Curriculum and Instruction.

 Probation